bahaidev/bahai-browser/README.md

       to avoid multiple repeat requests, query a central cache (even an API to `BADIPagesCreatedLinks`).

+    1. Allow plugins to be reused multiple times with different metadata

 1. Apply <https://www.gnu.org/software/librejs/free-your-javascript.html>
     labels to provide machine-automated detection of (open source) licenses.